Convair F-106 Delta Dart: Operational history

+Early operations of the F-106 were troubled by numerous technical issues.
+These included generator defects, fuel-flow issues (particularly during cold weather), and combustor-starter malfunctions.
+During December 1959, all F-106s were temporarily grounded following the accidental jettisoning of the canopy mid-flight on one aircraft.
+Many, but not all, of these problems were resolved by the start of 1961; this can be partially attributed to two major modification and retrofit program conducted during this timeframe.
+Following the resolution of initial teething problems – in particular an ejection seat that killed the first 12 pilots to eject from the aircraft – its exceptional performance led to the aircraft becoming relatively popular amongst its pilots.

 The F-106 served in the contiguous US, Alaska, and Iceland, as well as for brief periods in Germany and South Korea.
 The F-106 was the second highest sequentially numbered P/F- aircraft to enter service under the old number sequence (the F-111 was highest), before the system was reset under the 1962 United States Tri-Service aircraft designation system.
 In service, the F-106's official name, "Delta Dart," was rarely used, and the aircraft was universally known simply as "The Six."
+The arrival of the F-106 in quantity quickly led to the withdrawal of various older aircraft that were being used in the interceptor role, such as the North American F-86 Sabre and the Northrop F-89 Scorpion.

-Although contemplated for use in the Vietnam War the F-106 never saw combat, nor was it exported to foreign users.
-Following the resolution of initial teething problems – in particular an ejection seat that killed the first 12 pilots to eject from the aircraft – its exceptional performance made it very popular with its pilots.
+Although contemplated for use in the Vietnam War, the F-106 never saw combat, nor was it exported to foreign users.
 After the cancellation of their own Avro Arrow, the Canadian government briefly considered purchasing the F-106C/D.

 To standardize aircraft types, the USAF was directed to conduct Operation Highspeed, a flyoff competition between the USAF F-106A and the U.S. Navy F4H-1 (F-4B) Phantom, which was not only as capable as the F-106 as a missile-armed interceptor but could carry as large a bomb load as the Republic F-105 Thunderchief fighter-bomber.
 The Phantom was the winner but would first be used to escort and later replace the F-105 fighter-bomber in the late 1960s before replacing older interceptors in Air Defense Command in the 1970s.